harnold8/Plot_Scripts/wings_matlab/README.md

 ### Requirements
 * Needs europa2.tif (texture of moon Europa) to map it onto a sphere.

-To plot the figure, various trigonometry challenges were solved (e.g., the inclination of the cylinder)
+To plot the figure, various trigonometry challenges were solved (e.g., inclination of a cylinder, correct bending of the arrows)